-As some of you may know who come to this website or follow us on Instagram, I like creating little games based on ancient history.
-On this section of the website you can find several games that you can play and which may enhance your knowledge of Ancient Greek history and culture.
+As some of you may know who come to this website or follow us on Instagram, I like creating little games and quizzes based on ancient history.
+On this section of the website you can find several quizzes qnd games that you can play and which may enhance your knowledge of Ancient Greek history and culture.
 Enjoy!

 Greek religion played central role the daily lives of the Greeks.
 For the Greeks, the gods and their myths told the origins of cities, explained the changing of the seasons and played a central role in the old stories of yore.
 But there are so many Greek gods and goddesses, not to mention the demi-gods, heroes and other mythological creatures.
 So where do you begin?
 Learn more about the twelve most popular Greek gods and goddesses via a fun memory game.
 They are even black and white so you can colour them in yourself!

 ‘Would you rather’ questions are a great way of breaking the ice when meeting new people.
 They can also provide you with plenty of interesting discussions as it is easy to ask people why they make a certain choice.
 It can be a fun way of introducing a new topic when you are teaching as it forces students to create a link between their own world and that of the topic which they are discussing.
 Therefore, I have created a list of ‘would you rather’ questions (with the help of some Instagram friends) that can be used to start a lesson in a light and fun way.
 Or you can just use to have a fun evening with friends and family.